Emcc13/MendingTools/src/main/resources/README.md

     - perm: mt.transferTool
     - args: id player
     - transfer item to player, removes item from previous owner inventory and adds it to new player inventory
+- mt_rename
+    - perm: mt.renameTool
+    - args: new name
+    - set the display name of item in main hand

 ## Events